All graphics and images are copyright of A True Church

 יְהוָה אִישׁ מִלְחָמָה יְהוָה שְׁמוֹ

 Contrary to popular opinion within the false Christian world (2 Timothy 3:1-5 & 4:3), God is a Man, as Exodus 15:3 plainly declares.
-Not corruptible (Romans 1:23; 1 Corinthians 15:50), not created (Psalm 90:2), not a man who progressed and "achieved his exalted rank" as Mormons teach (see our report on Mormonism).
+Not corruptible (Romans 1:23; 1 Corinthians 15:50), not created (Psalm 90:2), not a man who progressed and "achieved his exalted rank" as Mormons teach (see the report on Mormonism).
 But nonetheless, the Lord is a Man.
 He is a Man of war.

 I. God Appears As A Man